peterdev1026/asteroid-task/README.md

 # How to run it?

-1. Unzip typescript.zip
+1. Clone the repo
-2. In command line of "typescript" folder, run "npm install --force".
+2. Run "npm install --force".
 3. To start app, run "npm run dev"

 ## Tech stacks